xzzhang2/xzzhang2.github.io/pages/tutorial.md

 ### <a name="talks"></a>1. invited talks at public research seminars

+- Nov 2024. *The Hype vs. Reality of Generative AI in Newsrooms: Navigating Ethical Pitfalls and Implementation Challenges*.
+The International Symposium on AI and Journalism, the Korea Advanced Institute of Science and Technology (KAIST), Seoul, South Korea.

+- July 2024. *How AI Fails the Newsroom*.
+The 4th International Academic Conference on Global Bay Area Development Economic Development and Social Governance.
+Institute of Guangdong, Hongkong and Macao Development Studies, Sun Yat-sen University.
+Shenzhen, China.

+- June 2024. *The Politics of Public Health Communication*.
+School of Public Health, the University of Hong Kong (HKU).
+Hong Kong.

-- May 2024.
-Speaker for the research panel, The 10th Macau International Communication Week 2024.
+- May 2024. *Digital Technologies-Enhanced Government-Citizen Interaction for Public Health Campaigns*.
+Invited speaker for the research panel, The 10th Macau International Communication Week 2024.
 The Macau University of Science and Technology.
 [Event page](https://fa.must.edu.mo/id-14655/file/view/id-11391.pdf?locale=zh_MO).

 - Jun 2023.
 Panel member, "Generative AI Insights: Conference Bridging Generative AI with Academia."
 The Chinese University of Hong Kong.
 [Event page](https://www.aiforeducation.net/gain2023).

+- Oct 2022. *Digitally Mediated Disconnectivity*.
+Social Media Lab, Stanford University. the US.

 - Sep 2022.
 Speaker at the departmental research seminar, Department of Communication, University of California at Davis, the US.